This post may contain affiliate links. Please read my disclosure policy.

 Can I use frozen cauliflower rice?

 You can.
-But the freshness of the freshly made cauliflower rice can’t be beat and makes it sooo much better in my opinion.
+But the freshness of the freshly made cauliflower rice can’t be beat and makes it so much better in my opinion.
 I love using frozen cauliflower rice, but I always make it fresh when making this recipe.

 Can you make this poke bowl in advance?